Broccoli Cheddar Soup

 This post may contain affiliate links to products I use and love.

-It’s about the middle of winter and I still don’t know how to dress myself.
-Today is 60 degrees and sunny, yesterday was a balmy 30 degrees and cloudy.
+Fall is on the way and soup season is here to stay.
+Today is 60 degrees and sunny, yesterday was a balmy 40 degrees and cloudy.
 So, I’ve been dressing in layers and searching out the best soup possible to help my body moderate it’s temperature.
-Because Mother Nature does not know how to winter properly.
+Because Mother Nature does not know how to ease into the next season properly.

 These are the days I like to have an easy soup recipe to come home to that doesn’t take hours to make, isn’t loaded with processed ingredients and isn’t from my local chain restaurant like this Creamy Broccoli Cheddar Soup.